Free YNAB for college students

 Once your student status is verified, you’ll receive a unique student invite to redeem your free year.

 YNAB is different.
 A “forget-everything-you-think-you-know-about-money” kind of different.
-And it works: You’ll stop overdrafting, you’ll pay off your credit card debt, your stress levels will plummet, and you’ll achieve financial peace.
+And it works: You’ll stop overdrafting, you’ll pay off your debt, your stress levels will plummet, and you’ll never worry about money again.

 Frequently asked questions